agusespa/lab-alert-middleware/README.md

 # Lab Alert Middleware

-A FastAPI-based webhook adapter that converts **Prometheus Alertmanager** and **Home Assistant** notifications into stylish Discord embeds.
+A FastAPI-based webhook adapter that converts incoming notifications into stylish Discord embeds.
+It's designed to be **service-agnostic**, meaning it can process alerts from any source that follows its simple unified format.

 ## Configuration